ayuseeswain/SANO/README.md

 ## 🚀 Project Overview

 In a world flooded with health advice online, people like Nora — a busy parent looking for help — often end up confused or misinformed.
-Sano NLP aims to solve this by providing a simple and explainable tool that checks whether health claims are supported by evidence-based sources like **Mayo Clinic**, **PubMed**, and **WHO**.
+Sano aims to solve this by providing a simple and explainable tool that checks whether health claims are supported by evidence-based sources like **Mayo Clinic**, **PubMed**, and **WHO**.

 By analyzing health claims, highlighting suspicious keywords, and comparing them to a trusted corpus, Sano NLP delivers a verdict:
 ✅ **Trusted** | ⚠ **Unclear** | ❌ **Risky** — to help users make **smart, informed decisions.**